ibm-cloud-docs/dns-svcs/sec-zone-edit.md

 1. Navigate to the **Custom resolver** section of your DNS Services instance, and select the custom resolver in which you want to edit a secondary zone.
 1. In the **Custom resolver details** page, select the **Secondary zone** tab.
-1. Select the secondary zone you wish to edit.
+1. Select the secondary zone that you want to edit.
 1. Enter the changes for the secondary zone.
 Only the description and IP address fields can be edited.
 1. Click **Save**.